nicolascolla/WTF-Devuan/README.md

 ### Steps to reproduce this bug

--Download the installation iso of Devuan Chimaera [from one of its mirrors](https://mirror.leaseweb.com/devuan/devuan_chimaera/desktop-live/devuan_chimaera_4.0.2_amd64_desktop-live.iso).
+-Download the "desktop-live" installation iso of Devuan Chimaera [from any of its mirrors](https://mirror.leaseweb.com/devuan/devuan_chimaera/desktop-live/devuan_chimaera_4.0.2_amd64_desktop-live.iso).
 Boot the iso and run the installer:

 ![](01.PNG)